 Jan: Thank you.
 What do you say about the sustainability of asteroid mining?

-Xavier: Obviously, there are logistical limitations.
+Lysander: There are logistical limitations.
 We’ve detailed those in our reports to the necessary government agencies, and we have trained developing nations about the limitations to the exploits of asteroid materials.

 Jan: After the repeated failed colonization attempts of Mars, where do you see human life expanding outside Earth?
 I mean, besides Earth 2.0, of course.

-Xavier is sitting in his personal lab, about to take the serum so that he can enter Earth 2.0.
+Lysander is sitting in his personal lab, about to take the serum so that he can enter Earth 2.0.

-“Xavier.” he hears.
+“Lysander.” he hears.

 He looks behind him, knowing full well he’s secured the lab before taking the serum.
 He’s encountered strange side effects before during the waiting period of taking the serum and entering Earth 2.0, but he hasn’t taken the serum yet.

-“Xavier!” he hears the voice louder.
+“Lysander!” he hears the voice louder.